-The Undertaking's immediate parent company is MetLife EU Holding Company Limited (MetLife EU) and its ultimate parent company is MetLife Inc., a Company domiciled in the United States of America (USA).
+The Undertaking's immediate parent company is MetLife EU Holding Company Limited (MetLife EU) and its ultimate parent company is MetLife Inc., a company domiciled in the United States of America (USA).

 MetLife Inc. operates within Europe through various subsidiaries.
 The Undertaking leverages the options provided by the European Insurance Directives to "passport" throughout the EU from a single base in Ireland.
 The Undertaking has branches in Italy, Spain, Portugal, France, Slovakia, Czech Republic and Romania.
 The Undertaking also operates via Freedom of Service (FOS) in Germany, Austria, Greece, Poland and the United Kingdom (UK).
-The Undertaking reinsures business from Russia.
+The Undertaking also reinsured business from Russia during 2021.
+As of March 2022, in light of the current geopolitical situation, the Undertaking has terminated, or is in the process of terminating, all agreements relating to Russian business.
+The Russian reinsurance business is not material to the Undertaking.